Morteam/node-ts/08-email-sending/info.md

 4. run ``docker compose up`` or ``docker compose up -d`` run the docker-compose.yml file
 5. open Mongo DB Compass with the connection: mongodb://localhost:27017 and the user and pass of the .env

+*. running ``docker compose up -d``, docker download the new files and run the docker-compose.yml

 #### Mongoose
 Allows connect Node + Mongo DB

+* In desktop, use the Mongo db Compass app

+#### Postgres SQL

+* In desktop, use the Table plus app